hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03h-Online.md

   a.
 A faster means of looking for data using a property of the objects (looking for a person by email will be much faster if email is indexed)<br>
   b.
 If a stored object has a property named "index" then we can use it to gain faster access to the object, using a means other than the keypath<br>

-  Ams: <br>
+  Ams: a<br>
-  Explanation:
+  Explanation: An index allows the user to look up records in an object store using the properties of the values in the object store's records.
+Indexes are a common concept in databases.
+They can speed up object retrieval and allow multi-criterion searches.
+For example, it will be much quicker to find a particular person by email if you store persons in your object store, and add an index on the "email" property of each person.

 25. Multiple me?

-  If we have multiple objects which hold the same value for some property, eg: favoriteColor="green", can we index that property?
+  If we have multiple objects which hold the same value for some property, eg: `favoriteColor="green"`, can we index that property?
 (Yes/No)

-  Ams: <br>
+  Ams: Yes<br>
-  Explanation:
+  Explanation: Yes!
+This is the case for the "name" index in the previous source code.
+KeyPath, on the other hand, must be unique.

 26. Multiple results how to...

   When we look for objects and get a collection of results, how can we iterate over this result?

   a.
 Result is a JavaScript object.
 We can iterate on the array like we do on any JavaScript array.<br>
   b.
 Using a cursor<br>
   c.
 Using an index<br>

-  Ams: <br>
+  Ams: b<br>
-  Explanation:
+  Explanation: A cursor is the mechanism for iterating over multiple records within a key range.
+The cursor has a source that indicates which index or object store it is currently presenting.
+It has a position within the range, and moves in a direction that is increasing or decreasing in the order of record keys.